A model-based restricted shapley value to measure the players' contribution to shot actions in football: Introduction

 \section{Introduction}

-Football, also known as soccer, is one of the most popular sports worldwide, with increasing availability of detailed data in recent years.
-The rise of sports analytics has transformed football into a highly strategic industry, where decision-making processes ranging from athlete performance optimization to scouting, injury analysis, and betting are increasingly supported by data-driven approaches \cite{cefis2022football}.
+Football, also known as soccer, is one of the most popular sports worldwide, with the availability of detailed data increasing in recent years.
+The rise of sports analytics has led football to increasingly rely on data-driven approaches in decision-making processes, ranging from athlete performance optimization to scouting, injury analysis, and betting \cite{cefis2022football}.
 Nowadays, football teams operate as complex organizations that aim to optimize their resources and maximize success through the use of advanced metrics and analytical tools.
 For this reason, football analytics leverages supervised machine learning techniques, exploratory modeling, and advanced data visualization tools to investigate a wide range of topics, including the prediction of event outcomes \cite{leriou2025survival, carpita2015discovering}, the evaluation of performance from a physical perspective \cite{riboli2025training}, and the development of ranking methodologies \cite{carpita2021discovering, pappalardo2019playerank}.

 In this work, we introduce a methodological approach to assess football players’ contributions to shot-ending actions.
 From a broader perspective, this type of contribution-based evaluation aligns with the goals of sustainable sports analytics by supporting optimization in resource allocation and enabling more economically efficient recruitment strategies, for example by helping clubs identify players whose collective impact is undervalued by traditional statistics.